 Lyudmila Mikhailivna Pavlichenko was the most successful woman sniper of World War Two.
 She was born in Bila Tserkva in the Ukraine, July 12th, 1916.

-After moving to Kiev with her family at the age of fourteen, she became a metal grinder at the Kiev Arsenal factory.
+After moving to Kiev with her family at the age of 14, she became a metal grinder at the Kiev Arsenal factory.
 It was at the local shooting club that Pavlichenko realised she had a natural flare for shooting and she soon honed her skills to become a certified marksman.

-When Nazi Germany invaded Russia during Operation Barbarossa in 1941 the twenty-four year old Pavlichenko was studying history at the Kiev University, she was one of the first volunteers at the recruiting office and she requested service in the infantry.
+When Nazi Germany invaded Russia during Operation Barbarossa in 1941 the 24 year old Pavlichenko was studying history at the Kiev University, she was one of the first volunteers at the recruiting office and she requested service in the infantry.

 The recruitment officer looked bewilderingly at her, Lyudmila Pavlichenko was quite a beautiful young woman with stylish clothes and a trendy hairstyle, she told the recruiter that she wished to join an active infantry unit and to carry a rifle.
 The recruiter apparently gave her a warm hearted look and smiled saying that perhaps she should join the field nurse unit instead.